ml-archive/Drawer/README.md

 ```

 Communication with the `EmbeddableContentDelegate` is managed by calling the `handle` function, which takes an `enum` of type `Drawer.Action` as a parameter.
-Finally call the `EmbeddableContentDelegate` `handle` function to update the drawer's layout to the new `ContentConfiguration`
+Finally call the `EmbeddableContentDelegate` `handle` function to update the drawer's layout to the new `Configuration`

  ```swift
  embedDelegate?.handle(action: .layoutUpdated(config: contentConfiguration))